 Take the spark plugs out of the engine and squirt a few shots of WD-40 or other penetrating oil into each cylinder.
 Then, using a large wrench, try to turn the motor at the crank pulley.
 If it doesn't turn, the engine has some major issues and will most likely need to be rebuilt or replaced.

 Try and start it!
 If the engine turns freely, and it appears that all of the components are there, then go for it!
 This is why you brought the battery, gas, starting fluid and jumper cables!
 You may just find that the engine runs fine.

 After you get it started, check for smoke coming from the exhaust, or any odd noises.
 Knocking or heavy pinging noises are BAD.

-The fuse block on a Beetle is located instide the trunk on the drivers side just in front of the stereo speaker (if it's still there).
+The fuse block on a Beetle is located inside the trunk on the driver's side just in front of the stereo speaker (if it's still there).
 Check to make sure all of the wires are plugged onto the block and all relays are present.
 Also check to make sure there are no brittle wires or burned wires.
 Rewiring a Beete is a pretty involved project.
 If needed, there are quite a few sites that sell wiring harnesses for Classic Bugs.
-Check my helpful links Hub for information on this.

-Ok, so if all went well here, then you have a pretty good understaning of where to look on a classic aircooled VW Beetle for problems and how to detect them.
+Ok, so if all went well here, then you have a pretty good understanding of where to look on a classic air-cooled VW Beetle for problems and how to detect them.
 Remember to never take anyones word that a vehicle is in great condition no matter how it looks.
 YOU be the judge.

-Here is another useful Hub to read before you buy an Old School Beetle:
+Here is another useful article to read before you buy an Old School Beetle: